swarmfund/swarm-network-governance/GAPs/GAP_ 1580378981_SWM-Masternodes-Fund.md

 New GAPs to improve the Swarm Masternodes Fund are welcome.

+If a future GAP will vote to close the Swarm Masternodes Fund entirely, all of the (remainig) tokens will be redistributed proportionally to the original contributors' wallets.

 ## Purpose and rationale for the policy change and its intended outcomes
 Each node will only contribute barely 2000 SWM tokens (very likely less) across the total 5-year period, in order to save up to 700,000+ SWM overall.